xiamaz/YabaiIndicator/README.md

 yabai -m signal --add event=window_minimized action='echo "refresh windows" | nc -U /tmp/yabai-indicator.socket'
 yabai -m signal --add event=window_deminimized action='echo "refresh windows" | nc -U /tmp/yabai-indicator.socket'
 ```

-## How it works

-Information on spaces and displays is directly taken from SkyLight API and space and display switches are handled through the NotificationCenter.
-Unfortunately that is not enough to ensure that the information on the space indicator is correct, as MissionControl can be used to Add/Delete/Reorder spaces.
-Fortunately MissionControl invocation can be caught via the Accessibility API, as is done by Yabai.

-IPC with easy shell scripting is realized through a UNIX Domain Socket Server, that listens at `/tmp/yabai-indicator.socket`.
-Currently only a `refresh` message is implemented, which is used to allow yabai signals to modify our UI.

-The Menubar Indicator uses SwiftUI and is integrated into the StatusBarItem as a Subview of the default button.
-While replacing the StatusBarItem view is being deprecated, this approach should be future-proof for now.

 If certain keybinds modify the spaces arrangement the following commands needs to be added to keep the indicator in sync: